 Regular team building allows you to assess the mood and sentiment of your team, and address any causes for concern.
 Think of it as taking the health check of your organization so that you know what everyone's thinking.
 It's a no-brainer to see why the world's most successful businesses invest so much time and money into team-building activities.

 3. When your people network with one another they'll come up with new ideas

-People are always more likely to approach colleagues they know, rather than those they don’t.
+People are always more likely to approach colleagues they know than those they don't.
 We can say this about more senior staff members.
-This doesn’t mean you have an especially uncommunicative team, it’s just human nature manifesting itself.
+This doesn't mean you have an especially uncommunicative team.
+It's just human nature manifesting itself.

-Regular team building activities will open up new channels of communication within your organization.
-The issues faced by one team is often solved by someone sitting just a couple of desks away.
-Creating a culture where everyone feels confident enough to approach people they don’t speak to all that often is essential.
+Regular team-building activities will open up new channels of communication within your organization.
+The issues faced by one team are often solved by someone sitting just a couple of desks away.
+Creating a culture where everyone feels confident enough to approach people they don't speak to often is essential.
 Think of it as a chance to create a network that connects the smartest people in the business.

 4. A bit of friendly competition is a sure-fire way to get more done

 If you incentivize your employees and cultivate a little bit of friendly competition, they're bound to get more work done.
 You don't want to go over the top with this, or perpetually have competitions running.
 Otherwise, you will create a slightly overbearing culture.

 Run something every now and again, however, and you'll be able to breathe fresh air into the typical working week.
 Your staff will want to go above and beyond.
 Your managers will be able to extract the extra efforts from employees that they've been looking for.
 Consequently, your business will grow.

 5. People communicate better when they know the other person